-But if you’re stuck at home this summer, then cooling down may cost you at the end of the quarter.
+But if you’re stuck at home, then cooling down may cost you at the end of the quarter.

 We know—calculating kilowatts when you’re sweating is as boring and ineffective as counting calories when you’re hungry!

 But whether you’re using solar energy or power from the grid, being energy smart will save you on your quarterly bills.

 Follow these easy tips to stay out of the heat and within your budget:

 We’re not asking you to take a cold shower in the morning (even though they do have many health benefits).

 It’s worth keeping in mind that about one-third of your electricity bill is coming from your hot water, so use it wisely.

 If you’re using an electric hot water heater, make sure you adjust it for the season: set it a few degrees lower in the summer than in the winter.
 If your default setting is 65C, try setting the temperature to 60C.

 Remember, a water tank should be kept at above 60C to prevent bacterial growth.